IsaCorreia/Axpo-FrontEndChallenge/README.md

 ## Acceptance Criteria
 - Page shows header with logo + title and “Contract Summary”
-- 4 instances of the same Accordion component rendered
+- 2 instances of the same Accordion component rendered
+- If text exceeds the component width, show “…”
 - Clicking the chevron expands/collapses; chevron indicates state change
 - Expanded content includes all five fields with correct values and flag icon
 - Desktop: 2-column grid; Mobile: 1-column; no layout breakage